 I recall in my 40’s , I visited my 70-year-old auntie, she once had recovered from breaking her hip when she was younger and had just survived cancer for the second time.
 You could say, she was, what was called (an unsinkable “Molly Brown” type women).
 On my visit with her, I had asked her, “What is it like being 70 years old and aging?
 She began to tell me her daily routine..

 I may not feel as though, I had the type of life or personalities of any of these women in my life, but I had been fortunate to witness such strong and gracious woman figures, in my life.
 Even though all of them were different, they seem to have had the same mindset.
 I think that’s what made a difference in the way they aged and why they ended-up seemingly happy, as they lived their lives out.
 Even though, they grew older and looked different than their younger years, that’s not what came across..
-As, they were happy with themselves, with life and living..
+As, they were all happy with themselves, with life itself, cooking, eating and living their lives out to their fullest, no matter what.

 With decades behind me now, I thought about what I would say to someone, if they asked me; “What it is like to be getting older and be your age”?
 Well, I’d have to say, there’s a couple of changes I’ve noticed.
 One, is in the motivation factor.
 Whether, I am felling well, in good physical shape and well mental health, “The wanting to do-things-mode” is a bit more relaxed.
 Not that I don’t want to do things or be active, I’ve never been one to relax (writing helps).